-Recommendation: Successful completion of the 9th grade English requirement and English teacher recommendation
+Recommendation: Successful completion of the 10th grade English requirement and English teacher recommendation

 This course is primarily geared toward students whose strengths lie in the field of English.
 Work will focus on the following areas: vocabulary building, grammar and composition, reading and literature, and research techniques.
 Honors English 10 is portfolio-based, and completion of a final portfolio is required.
 In addition, students must complete three interactive book journals, several formal essays and creative writing pieces, and a ten-page research paper.
-Students are also required to submit two composition pieces for publication outside of the classroom.

-1ENG135 Humanities 1940-1970 (Semester, 0.5 credit)
+1ENG135 Humanities 11: 1940-1970 (Semester, 0.5 credit)